python/peps/docs/rendering_system.rst

 the PEP 0 output.

-We then add the newly created PEP 0 file to two Sphinx variables so that it will be processed as a normal file.
+We then add the newly created PEP 0 file to two Sphinx variables so that it will be processed as a normal source document.

 5.2 Post processing
 '''''''''''''''''''

 The ``PEPHeaders`` transform schedules the \PEP 0 post-processing code.
-This serves two functions, masking email addresses and linking numeric references to PEPs to the actual documents.
+This serves two functions: masking email addresses and linking numeric PEP references to the actual documents.

 6. RSS Feed